 Now, without further ado, here is our recommended method for removing small scratches from your glasses with little more than some elbow grease.

-1. Start by cleaning your glasses with a lens cleaning solution and microfiber cloth to get rid of any dust and debris.
+Start by cleaning your glasses with ato get rid of any dust and debris.

 And there you have it.
 In five easy steps, your glasses have gone from looking like a pair of Mad Max goggles to something you can actually see through.
 Now go forth and see!